Deliveries: Orders placed by 2pm on Mon-Fri will be dispatched within 1-2 working days for stocked items.

 • Compliance with appropriate legal local requirements.
 We keep abreast of any legal requirements by checking appropriate NGO (NATLEX through ILO) websites and by working closely with a qualified lawyer who specialises in employment law.

-• Ensure that key contractors, sub-contractors and suppliers are aware of this policy
+• Ensuring that key contractors, sub-contractors and suppliers are aware of this policy.

-• Make available time and resource for the implementation of this policy
+• Making time and resources available for the implementation of these guidelines.

-Tim Meadows (Customer Services Manager) is the management representative whose responsibility it is to establish, implement and maintain an effective labour standards assurance system, he reports on this to the MD of the parent company.
+Lydia Thompson, Customer & Compliance Manager, is the Management Representative whose responsibility it is to establish, implement and maintain an effective labour standards assurance system, reporting to the company directors.

 Interweave Textiles is committed to the following targets:

-• By 4th quarter 2023 ensure that all of our tier 1 suppliers are classed as, and have maintained, a medium risk rating.
+• By Quarter 4 2024, ensure that all Tier 1 suppliers are classed as, and continue to maintain, a maximum of a medium risk rating.

-• Interweave Textiles will conduct on site visits (either by our own personnel or by an accredited third party) on 25% of our tier 1 suppliers by last quarter 2023.
+• Interweave Textiles will conduct on site visits (either by our own personnel or by an accredited third party) on 25% of our tier 1 suppliers by Quarter 1 2025.

-• Maintain Labour Standards Assurance System (LSAS) level 3 through 2023.
+• Maintain Labour Standards Assurance System (LSAS) Level 3 through 2024.

 • Acknowledge complaints to complainants within 2 weeks of receipt.